 Drowning Dangers Along Lake Lanier

 Georgia’s Department of Natural Resources reports that the Gainesville GA area recorded at least 23 drownings in 2023.
 The same year, Lake Lanier documented at least 13 lives lost to drowning.
 It’s a frightening consequence of lake vacations and activities across Hall County every year.
+Owners and operators can be found liable for drowning accidents for many reasons.
+These are just a few of the ways property owners and business owners can be found negligent:- Reckless boaters and drunk boaters allowed to endanger swimmers.

 - No warnings about dangerous waves and rough waters